pavithra-rao-1/Museum-Data-Analysis-SQL/README.md

-# 🖼️ Painting Management Database System
+# 🖼️ Painting Management Data Analysis

 ## Project Overview 📚
-This project is a database management system for managing information related to paintings, artists, museums, canvas sizes, and related details.
+This project is a data analysis for analysing information related to paintings, artists, museums, canvas sizes, and related details.
 It leverages MS SQL Server and Python for efficient data processing and analysis.

 DATASET : https://www.kaggle.com/datasets/mexwell/famous-paintings